 Myth #1: You have to sit still with perfect posture

 When you learn Vedic meditation, you get to sit comfortably with your back supported and your arms and legs in any comfortable position.
-No perfect Buddha poses necessary (What a relief!).
-You can also adjust your position during meditation; there’s no need to be a statue (thank god).
+No perfect Buddha poses necessary (what a relief!).
+You can also adjust your position during meditation; there’s no need to be a statue (thank goodness).

 Myth #2: You have to stop your mind from thinking

 A flood of thoughts will arise during meditation after the body has purified itself of some stress.
-We welcome the release of stress so that we no longer hold onto it and can then enjoy the benefits meditation brings during the day.
-The clarity, creativity, energy and happiness that comes from meditating is experienced after meditating when stress has released from the body.
+The clarity, creativity, energy and happiness that comes from meditating is experienced after meditation, once stress has released from the body.

 Myth #3: You have to focus

-Some styles of meditation require focus and concentration, however in Vedic meditation we do not focus or concentrate.
+Some styles of meditation require focus and concentration, but in Vedic Meditation we do not focus or concentrate.
 This was such great news when I first learned about it.
-It’s the perfect technique for us ADD, creative, super busy and over-analytical types.
-Instead of meditation being another task for us to do everyday, meditation becomes a time for us to let go of all the busy activities we experienced.
+It’s the perfect technique for us ADD, creative, super busy or over-analytical types.
+Instead of meditation being another task for us to do everyday, meditation becomes a time for us to let go of all the activity we engage in.

-When we practice Vedic meditation, we silently repeat a personalized mantra in an effortless way, and spontaneously the mind is able to transcend thought without trying.
-This technique makes daily meditation approachable and doable for us busy, modern people who already spend so much effort focusing throughout the day.
+When we practice Vedic Meditation, we silently repeat a personalized mantra in an effortless way, and spontaneously the mind is able to transcend thought without trying.
+This technique makes daily meditation approachable and doable for busy, modern people who already spend plenty of time focusing throughout the day.

 Myth #4: It takes a LONG time to get good at it

 Great news: your mind naturally knows how to meditate already, but has simply forgotten how.
-The course in Vedic meditation helps to retrain the intellect so you can allow the nature of your mind and body to move through the natural process of meditation every time.
+The course in Vedic Meditation helps to retrain the intellect to allow the nature of your mind and body to move through the natural process of meditation.